FactomProject/FactomDocs/factomDataStructureDetails.md

 The signatures cover the Header, Inputs, Outputs, and Purchases.
 The RCD is protected from tampering because the signed inputs specify only one possible RCD.

+The Factoids have two hashes associated with them.
+Both are a single SHA256 of the data.
+One is the hash of the entire transaction from the Header through the Signatures.
+The other is the hash of the ledger fields (Header through Entry Credit Purchase), which is the TXID.
+The TXID is immune from transaction malleability, since it does not cover the signature (or subkeys of a multisig).
+Doublespends share the same ledger hash.

 ##### Redeem Condition Datastructure (RCD)

 This can be considered equivalent to a Bitcoin redeem script behind a P2SH transaction.
 The first version will only support single signature addresses.
 Type 1 is defined here.
-The RCD is hashed twice using SHA256d, to prevent potential length extension attacks.
+The RCD is hashed with SHA256 twice, (SHA256d), to prevent potential length extension attacks.
 Multisignature RCDs are planned for release soon.

 **RCD Type 1**: